react-cosmos/react-cosmos/docs/reactNative.md

 **Nice, almost done 👍**

 At this point Cosmos should successfully read your fixtures.
-You've one more step to be able to render them.
+One more step before you can render them.

 5\. **Set up the React Native renderer**

-This is very similar to a [custom bundler setup](docs/customBundlerSetup.md).
+This is very similar to a [custom bundler setup](customBundlerSetup.md).
 Cosmos cannot plug itself automatically into React Native's build pipeline (Metro), but you can do it with minimal effort.

 Replace your `App.js` entrypoint with the following code: